osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

 to start containers (i.e., belong to the `docker` Unix group).
 1. **Network ports:** The Stash Origin listens for incoming HTTP/S and XRootD connections on ports 1094 and 1095 (by default).
-1. **File Systems:** Stash Origin needs host partitions to store user data.
+1. **File Systems:** Stash Origin needs a host partition to store user data.
-   For improved performance and storage, we recommend multiple partitions for handling namespaces (HDD), data (HDDs), and metadata (SSDs).
 1. **Registration:** Before deploying an origin, you must [registered the service](/data/stashcache/install-origin/#registering-the-origin) in the OSG Topology